eoli3n/kubernetes-the-less-hard-way/README.md

 The whole process with ansible playbooks hosted on local VMs instead of [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).

+This is not an alternative to ``Kubeadm``, and just designed for learning.

 ## VMs provisionning

 | Hostname        | OS                  |